 - Buy the best you can afford.
 In up markets, "the best appreciates the fastest".

-- Beware of boiler room gem scams.
-Watch out for Canadian firms with fake "look-alike" certificates and bogus price lists.
+- Beware of gem scams.
+Watch out for firms with junk certificates.
 Do not buy gems that are sealed in plastic or lucite boxes.

 - Specialize in no heat, no clarity enhancement and no enhancement gemstones.
 It doesn't take a rocket scientist to figure out these stones are rare.
 Probably 99% of all emeralds are treated and 95% of all ruby and sapphire.
 You can choose spinel and garnets because they are not normally treated.
 These goods are the ultimate hedge because people will want them even in a bad market.